DeqingSun/Cursor-experiment-for-embedded-development/exp4_ch572_bootloader_reverse_engineer/README.md

 ```
 in exp4_ch572_bootloader_reverse_engineer, first create a shell script to install Arduino cli, and add ch572 package from https://github.com/DeqingSun/arduino_core_ch32/releases/download/initBinStorage/package_ch32v_index_release.json, refer to scripts in exp1_LED_blink_on_Arduino_uno.
 When compile, the board should be "CH572_EVT", and the upload method should be "WCH-ISP".
 After you create the shell script to install Arduino, run it to install Arduino.
+Then, create a minimal sketch and a script to compile it.
 Then create a python script that can accept a hex file, run the "reboot.py" to kick CH572 into bootloader, and then upload the script to the CH572 with WCH-ISP (already in Arduino package).
+The upload script should only take the hex file.
+No serial port is needed because reboot.py can search for port, and WCH-ISP does not need a port.
-Test all the script before you end
+Test all the script before you end.
 ```